microsoft/plcrashreporter/README.md

 Reliable, open-source crash reporting for iOS and Mac OS X.

-Plausible CrashReporter provides an in-process crash reporting framework for use on both iOS and Mac OS X, and powers most of the crash reporting services available for iOS, including HockeyApp, Flurry, and Crittercism.

 ## Features

 - Uses only supported and public APIs/ABIs for crash reporting.